 c) Your local library

-how far of a walk is it from your place?
+How far of a walk is it from your place?

-e) Your local food market or grocery store
+d) Your local food market or grocery store

-describe how far this is from you and how is your access to healthy food?
+Describe how far this is from you and how is your access to healthy food?

 4) What is a WEAKNESS of your project district?